zxol/react-component-publish/README.md

   },
 ```

-then, in the root directory, type:
+Then, in the root directory, type:

 ```
 npm publish